Pomerania in the High Middle Ages: Conquest and conversion of the Rugian principality (1168)

 The island of Rügen and the surrounding areas between the Recknitz, Peene and Ryck rivers were the settlement area of the West Slavic Rani (or Rujani) tribe.
 After Otto von Bamberg's mission, only the Rani principality of Rugia (Rügen) remained pagan.
 This was changed by a Danish expedition of 1168, launched by Valdemar I of Denmark and Absalon, archbishop of Roskilde.
 The Danish success in this expedition ended a series of conflicts between Denmark and Rügen.
 The Rügen princes, starting with Jaromar I, became vassals of Denmark, and the principality would be Denmark's bridgehead on the southern shore of the Baltic for the next centuries.
 The 1168 expedition was decided when after a Danish siege of the burgh of Arkona, a fire broke out leaving the defendants unable to further withstand the siege.
-Since Arkona was the major temple of the superior god Swantewit and therefore crucial for the powerful clerics, the Rani surrendered their other strongholds and temples without further fighting.
+Since Arkona was the major temple of the superior god Svetovit and therefore crucial for the powerful clerics, the Rani surrendered their other strongholds and temples without further fighting.
 Absalon had the Rani hand out and burn the wooden statues of their gods and integrated Rügen in the Diocese of Roskilde.
 The mainland of the Rügen principality was integrated into the Diocese of Schwerin.

 Danish conquest of all Pomerania (1170–1185)

 When the Rugian princes became vassals of Valdemar I of Denmark in 1168, the Saxon-Danish alliance broke apart.

 In the fall of 1170, the Danes raided the Oder estituary.
 In 1171, the Danes raided Circipania and took Cotimar's burgh in Behren-Lübchin.
-In 1173, the Danes turned to the Oder Lagoon again, taking the burgh of Stettin.
-Wartislaw II Swantiboriz, castellan of Stettin, became a Danish vassal.
+In 1173, the Danes turned to the Oder Lagoon again, taking the burgh of Szczecin.
+Wartislaw II Swantiboriz, castellan of Szczecin, became a Danish vassal.
 In 1177, the Danes again raided the Oder Lagoon area, also the burgh of Wolgast in 1178.

 In 1184, Bogislaw I led the Pomeranian navy towards Rügen.
 On emperor Barbarossa's initiative, Bogislaw was to take the Principality of Rügen from the Danes, whose king Canut VI had refused him the oath of fealty.
 Though superior in numbers, the Pomeranian navy was utterly defeated by the Danish navy led by Absalon near Koos island in the Bay of Greifswald.

 In 1184 and 1185, three campaigns of the Danes resulted in making Bogislaw I, Duke of Pomerania a Danish vassal.
 These campaigns were mounted by Valdemar's son and successor for the Danish throne, Canute VI of Denmark.
-In the Duchy of Pomerania the Danish period lasted until Valdemar II of Denmark lost the Battle of Børnehoved on 22 July 1227.
+In the Duchy of Pomerania the Danish period lasted until Valdemar II of Denmark lost the Battle of Bornhöved on 22 July 1227.
 Danish supremacy prevailed until 1325 in the Rugian principality.
 During this time, the emperor formally renounced his claims on the southern Baltic Sea in favour of Denmark.